XadillaX/scarlet-task/README.md

 Usefulness
 ------------

 For one situation, once you want to crawl one website.
-If you use primitive `node.js`, it will like you're ***DDOS***ing that website.
+If you use primitive `node.js`, it will like you're DDOSing that website.

 So you need a task queue to help you.
 It will process tasks in queue one by one.